 |Self, broken, shaded, pointed white, agouti, ticked, wide band

 |Minimum Cage Size:

 If you’ve ever been to a rabbit show, you’ve likely seen the instantly recognizable French Angora with its fluffy body and far less fluffy head.
 French Angoras are the second largest breed of rabbit and are bred to be kept as pets, for showing, or for their wool.
 Their laid-back nature and unique coat make them highly sought after for showing and breeding.
 Many people find these qualities attractive as a pet, but there are specific needs French Angoras have that make them not suitable for many pet homes.

 French Angoras produce approximately a pound of wool annually that can be used for felting or spinning.
 It is sought after for its intense softness and strength.
 This wool coat makes these rabbits tolerant of cool temperatures, but they are intolerant of heat and cold, so care should be taken in outdoor enclosures during extreme temperatures.

 These rabbits are known for their docile and social nature, making them a good choice for pet homes that are able and willing to keep up with their grooming needs.
 They are best kept in individual enclosures but may get along with other small animals under supervision.

 How Much Do French Angora Rabbits Cost?

 French Angoras can cost anywhere from about $20-250, but this cost is going to vary based on your area.
 Much like purebred dogs, show-quality rabbits are going to sell for a higher price than pet-quality rabbits.

-You may luck into finding a free French Angora on your nearby marketplace and pet finding websites.
+You may luck in finding a free French Angora on your nearby marketplace and pet-finding websites.
 Many people underestimate the level of care and grooming these rabbits require and are willing to give them away or sell them for a low price just to get the rabbit off their hands.

 Typical Behavior & Temperament